-As at 31 March 2019, the Council held General Fund £8.527m revenue reserves, comprising £6.678m earmarked reserves (to cover specific financial potential risks and or liabilities) and £1.849m non-earmarked general reserves.
+As at 31 March 2019, the Council held General Fund £8.527m revenue comprising £6.678m reserves, earmarked reserves (to cover specific potential financial risks and liabilities) and £1.849m non-earmarked general reserves.
 This latter balance represents 13.2% of the 2018/19 annual net service budget and provides an adequate level of reserves to cover unforeseen financial risks.
-General Balances are in line with the prudently assessed minimum requirements in the Council's Medium Term Financial Strategy.
+Balances are in line with the prudently assessed minimum requirements in the Council's Medium Term Financial Strategy.